Olivier-Gagnon/Olivier-Gagnon.github.io/_pages/about.md

   - /about.html
 ---

-This is my website.
-I am a phd candaite from mcgill university currently on the job market.
-My interest in research is labor economics where i use adminstsaritive data to study how job displacement affect immigrants and how displaced worker respond to this shock along geographical mobility and industry mobility.
-I am also interested in self-selection in thje labor market accross occupation and how understanding its determinant, limitation and friction can help us draw policy to help worker shortage in STEM
+I am a PhD candidate in Economics at McGill University, currently on the job market.

+My research focuses on labor economics, where I use administrative data to examine how job displacement affects immigrants and how displaced workers respond through geographical and industry mobility.
+I am also interested in self-selection in the labor market and how it affects the effectiveness of policies to address worker shortages in STEM fields.

+You can find my CV [here].